How Coronavirus Spreads: A Cough In Your Face ... Or A Kiss On Your Cheek

 Keep your distance.
 And don't kiss.

-Those are two pieces of advice that could be crucial in reducing the spread of coronavirus.
+Those are two pieces of advice that could be crucial in reducing the spread of the coronavirus.

 Public health officials say the spread has been mainly driven through people spending time indoors with others who have the disease.

-"Looks like the main driver is not widespread community infection — looks like it's household level infection," Dr. Bruce Aylward, a senior adviser to the World Health Organization, said at a press conference in Geneva on February 25.
+"Looks like the main driver is not widespread community infection — looks like it's household-level infection," Dr. Bruce Aylward, a senior adviser to the World Health Organization, said at a news conference in Geneva on Feb.
+25.

-Indeed, data from China's cases shows that most of the spread is happening among family who live together.
+Indeed, data from China's cases show that most of the spread is happening among family members who live together.

 Perhaps the reason that the virus spreads among family members is the way people become infected.
 "The main mode of transmission is respiratory droplets" that can be produced by speaking and coughing, says Dr. Adam Lauring, associate professor of microbiology and immunology at the University of Michigan.
 "These droplets then can find their way into the mouths, noses of other people nearby."

-(Sneezing, another way droplets are spread, is not a common symptom of COVID-19, indicating that it's not usually an upper respiratory infection, Aylward said).
+(Sneezing, another way droplets are spread, is not a common symptom of COVID-19, indicating that it's not usually an upper respiratory infection, Aylward said.)

 (To learn how Lakdawala suggests cutting down on the risk of transmission at home, click here.)

-Researchers aren't sure how long droplets of COVID-19 coronavirus remain infectious on phones, but similar coronaviruses can survive on surfaces for a few hours up to a few days, depending on the environment, says WHO.
+Researchers aren't sure how long droplets of the new coronavirus remain infectious on phones, but similar coronaviruses can survive on surfaces from a few hours up to a few days, depending on the environment, says the WHO.

 Spread takes place more readily if you're within coughing range of someone sick, "like if you're standing next to your kid and they cough in your face," says Lakdawala.
 You could breathe in the droplets.
 Or they may land on a surface that somebody then touches.